 The component/function is available for testing but produces results that are deviations from the original requirements (usually false positives…).

 This bug doesn’t affect the system level or cross components; the tester can continue his tests.

 Exit criteria can be fulfilled (Depending on the level of risk and the management decisions).

 Usually, it involves a cosmetic issue relevant to the application user interface.

 The bug occurred on specific and minor functionality that doesn’t affect the regular system behavior/Flow.

 Any bugs that contain suggestions to improve the current functionality, Usability, or UI.

-When opening such bugs we can suggest adding/Adjust/remove functionality that should contribute to the software.
+When opening such bugs, we can suggest adding/adjusting/removing functionality that contributes to the software.

-Bugs from this kind are not affecting the system at any level.
+Bugs of this kind are not affecting the system at any level.